viral32111/apc-ups-exporter/README.md

     ghcr.io/viral32111/apc-ups-exporter:latest
 ```

-Replace the `:latest` tag on the image with your desired version/flavour (e.g., `:1.2.0-ubuntu`, `:1.2-alpine`, etc.).
+Replace the `:latest` tag on the image with your desired version/flavour (e.g., `:1.1.1-ubuntu`, `:main-alpine`, etc.).

-The host's network stack is usually required to connect to the network information server.
+The host's network stack is usually required to connect to the Network Information Server.

 ### Flags